Hamas appeals to Egypt over closure of smuggling tunnels

 Last year Egypt allowed more people to cross at the border with Gaza in the town of Rafah but it is used only for travel, not goods.
 Officially, goods enter Gaza only through Israel.

 Israel allows in fuel and building materials mainly for United Nations-funded projects but not for private use.
-Hamas official Ibrahim Jaber of Gaza's Ministry of Planning said that in 2011 some $1 billion (615.7 million pounds) worth of goods came in via Israel.
+Hamas official Ibrahim Jaber of Gaza's Ministry of Planning said that in 2011 some $1 billion worth of goods came in via Israel.

 Maher Al-Tabbaa, a Gaza-based economist, said that 30 percent of Gaza's goods come from the tunnels.
 Tunnellers say 80 percent of food sold in Gaza comes through the tunnels.